Why You Should Start a Garden This Year

 Anyone who has ever tasted a just-picked strawberry or tomato will tell you that it is far more delicious than anything you will find at the grocery store.

 Grocery store tomatoes can be anywhere from 2-6 weeks old.
 And tomatoes are actually one of the freshest types of produce that you will find at the grocery store.
-Other types of fruits and vegetables are stored even longer than tomatoes before reaching the grocery store shelves.

 Homegrown Food is Better Quality

-You Can Grow Food You Can’t Get at The Grocery Store
+You Can Grow Food You Can’t Get at the Grocery Store

-This may sound really dumb or maybe you can relate but when I first started gardening I had no clue yellow tomatoes or purple carrots existed.
-I just always thought tomatoes are red and carrots are orange because that is all I would ever see at the grocery store.
+This may sound really dumb, or maybe you can relate, but when I first started gardening, I had no clue that yellow tomatoes or purple carrots existed.

-Fast forward to 2021 and you can find a little bit more variety of produce at the grocery store thanks to the growing demand for heirloom and organic produce.
-But there is still a whole other world of fruit and vegetables out there that don’t get the attention they deserve.
+Nowadays you can find a little more variety of produce at the grocery store thanks to the growing demand for heirloom and organic produce.

 My hands-down favorite place to buy heirloom seeds is Baker Creek Seed Company.

-Gardening is Good for Your Mental Health
+Gardening is Good for your Mental Health

 You probably already know that the sun is the best source of hormone D. Did you know vitamin D is actually a hormone, not a vitamin?

-Spending time working in the garden is a fun, productive way to get the hormone D your body needs.
+Working in the garden is a fun, productive way to get the hormone D your body needs.

 Hormone D can help to regulate your mood and ward off depression.